tpascarella/sr50/docs/lifestyle/minimalism.md

 Some purchases, if you do them right, you never need to make again.
 This is a helpful question to ask when decided whether to buy something.
 When you finally get your shit together, will you still use this item consistently?

+### Don't Upgrade Things for the Sake of Upgrading Things

+If an item serves its purpose and still has a lot of life left in it, then it is inefficient to replace it just for the sake of upgrading your stuff.
+That time and money would be better spent in improving areas that you have not invested in and can offer a higher return on investment.
+It’s also healthy to break yourself of the notion that everything needs to be the latest and greatest.

 ## ROI

 One of the biggest benefits of minimalism is that it builds very healthy and efficient spending habits.
 It isn't about living with a limited number of possessions, just restricting the things you own to the most important and valuable.